AdobeDocs/campaign-web.en/help/v8/administration/schemas.md

 ## Edit custom fields {#fields}

 Custom fields are additional attributes added to out-of-the-box schemas through the Adobe Campaign console.
-They allow you to customize schemas by including new attributes to suit your organization’s needs.
+They allow you to customize schemas by including new attributes to suit your organization's needs.

 Custom fields can be displayed in various screens such as profile details in the Campaign Web interface.
 You can control which fields are visible and how they appear in the interface.
 To do this, click **[!UICONTROL Edit custom detail]** button in the **[!UICONTROL Schemas]** menu.